prinx/rejoice-docs/current/first-application.md

 }
 ```

-`backAction` is another a helper method that returns an action bag containing only a go-back action and it is actually the method used under the hood by the `withBack` method.
+`backAction` is another helper method that returns an action bag containing only a go-back action and it is actually the method used under the hood by the `withBack` method.

 ## Default next menu
 On the welcome menu, the next menu to call was specified in the action bag.
 Here we don't have any custom action, how do we specify the next menu we should call when the user sends a response?
 We will use the `defaultNextMenu` method of the menu class, which will return the name of the next menu.